-The Faculty policy on proof reading can be found on the Community HUB on Canvas.
+The University's policy on proof reading can be found here.

 PENALTIES FOR LATE SUBMISSION

 Any student submitting an assessment past the published deadline without submitting a request for Extenuating Circumstances (in line with the Extenuating Circumstances Policy) will be deemed to have not submitted and receive a mark of 0% for the assessment.